8thGear-Tech/LegalMoServer/README.md

 **To signin with a google account, you make a GET request to the /auth/google/:userType endpoint.
 The userType attcahed as a parameter also explicitly includes one of the following depending on who is signining in; admin, company or lawyer.**

 The response to these will be a JSON object with the following information:
  - status (string): The status of the request (success or failure).
  - data (object): The details of the created account (name, officialEmail, phoneNumber etc).

+### Passwords
+Passwords are expected to adhere to the following conventions:
 1. **Contains at least one uppercase letter.**
    - Your password must include at least one uppercase letter (A-Z).
 2. **Contains at least one lowercase letter.**